EffGen: Enabling Small Language Models as Capable Autonomous Agents: Prompt Optimization Algorithm and Compression Patterns

+The optimizer $\phi: \mathcal{P} \times \mathcal{M} \rightarrow \mathcal{P}'$ applies up to six transformations.
+Pattern compression and truncation are conditional on the optimizer configuration and token budget, while simplification, redundancy removal, bullet formatting, and structured formatting are applied when enabled:

-where $\tau_i$ represents transformation stage $i$ and $M$ is the model configuration.
-Each stage operates on the output of the previous stage, with transformations designed to be commutative where possible to maximize compression.
-Figure~\ref{fig:prompt_optimization_flow} shows the complete pipeline architecture with model-size-aware configuration and empirical performance metrics for each stage.
-The system first detects the model size category (Tiny, Small, Medium, or Large), then applies the five transformation stages sequentially.
-Each stage contributes to the overall optimization, with pattern compression providing the largest token reduction (25\%) and bullet formatting providing the largest accuracy improvement (5.3\%).
+where $M$ is the model configuration.
+Each enabled stage operates on the output of the previous stage.
+Figure~\ref{fig:prompt_optimization_flow} shows the pipeline architecture with model-size-aware configuration and empirical performance metrics for each stage.
+The system first detects the model size category (Tiny, Small, Medium, or Large), then applies the configured transformations.
+Pattern compression provides the largest token reduction (25\%) and bullet formatting provides the largest accuracy improvement (5.3\%).
 The combined pipeline achieves 57\% token reduction with 8.8\% accuracy gain.